WeblateOrg/weblate/docs/admin/projects.rst

 file (choose the one that is least likely to be renamed or removed in future) and install the addon on this component.

-For the management commans, you need to create a project which will contain all components and then it's just a matter of running :djadmin:`import_project` or :djadmin:`import_json`.
+For the management commands, you need to create a project which will contain all components and then it's just a matter of running :djadmin:`import_project` or :djadmin:`import_json`.